Close Button Icon

 The manufacture of solar panels comes with certain human rights concerns.
 Polysilicon is an essential component in solar panel manufacturing.
 Much of the mining of polysilicon occurs in the northwest Xinjiang region of China.
 Human rights organisations have criticised this region for the inhumane treatment and detention of the Uyghur people.
 In addition, there are reports of slave labour employed in producing solar panel components.

-Plico takes these inhuman manufacturing procedures seriously.
-This is why the company chooses to partner with technological manufacturers who have a history of high-level corporate responsibility ratings.
-Plico uses the global company Sonepar to source all of our solar panels.
-Sonepar is committed to upholding high ethical, social, and environmental standards, and, like Plico, Sonepar has an ethical framework that upholds the imperative human rights laws.
+Plico takes these inhumane manufacturing procedures seriously.
+This is why the company chooses to partner with technological manufacturers who have a history of high-level corporate responsibility and operates under an ethical framework as we do.

 Environmental impact